aadil10i/TTS-STT-App/README.md

-# A Text-to-Speech & Speech-To-Text application that utilizes a microphone and an Arduino UNO
+# TTS-STT-App

-app for TTS and STT communication through a chatbox
+A Text-to-Speech & Speech-To-Text Chatroom that utilizes a microphone and an Arduino UNO

 # About this project